-Unearned revenue - The Port reports unearned revenue on its balance sheet, which consists of moorage revenue received, but not earned at fiscal year-end.
+Unearned revenue - The Port reports unearned revenue on its balance sheet, which consists of moorage revenue received and grants received in advance, but not earned at fiscal year-end.

-Leases - The Port recognizes lease contracts or equivalents that have a term exceeding one that meet the definition of an other than short-term lease.
-The Port uses the same interest rate it charges to lessee as the discount rate or that is implicit in the contract to the lessee.
+Leases - The Port recognizes lease contracts that have a term exceeding one year that meet the definition of an other than short-term lease.
+The Port uses the same interest rate it charges to the lessee as the discount rate or that is implicit in the contract to the lessee.
 Short-term lease receipts and variable lease receipts not included in the measurement of the lease receivable are recognized as income when earned.